theCompanyDream/angular2_demo/README.md

+# Gyfcat Component

+Currently I'm building this into my gfycat component chances are i'll fork the project so that you can continue building it.

-# Mindful Coding
+## Mindful Coding

-I get a lot of anxiety when coding sometimes it could be simple things over what to write to more complicated things like what if I break something.
+I get a lot of anxiety when coding, it can make simple projects over what to write to more complicated things like what if I break something.
 It's not easy to explain but sometimes coding blocks can happen.
-This is a reminder to myself that they can happen and that even the smallest commits can make the biggest differennces.
 Anyways Let's see what this becomes.
+I like to at least see my projects through and finish them to a point that I can actually be proud.

 ## Installation